tempflip/sf_blog/templates.md

-#Organizing Business Logic Using the Template Design Pattern
+#Organizing Business Logic Using the Template Design Patternn

 Every Apex developer knows the feeling when a once elegant Apex class, as new business logic is implemented, gets bigger, less readable and more messy.
 Spagetty code, simply said.